-As at 31 December 2019, the yields used as input in the Option Adjusted Spread (OAS) model presented some anomalies.
-Therefore, alternatively, a discounted cash flow valuation technique was used in order to estimate the option-free value at this date.
+As at 31 December 2019 and 31 December 2020, a discounted cash flow valuation technique was used in order to estimate the option-free value of the bond at this date.
 Main inputs were the callable bond market value, coupon, payment terms and maturity date.
+The fair value of the redemption option is the difference between market price of the bond and the estimated option free value.
 The fair value was obtained from an independent valuation specialist.
 The management has determined that such prices were developed in accordance with the requirements of IFRS 13.